shubham1o1/Complete_JS_course/6-budgety/README.md

 })(budgetController, UIController);
 ```

-- Now we have each of the modules talking to one another by calling each other's methods.
+- Now we have the `controller` and the `UIController` modules are talking to one another where `controller` is calling `UIController's` method.

 ### Passing String Literal as querySelector is a bad idea: